-- C. Building Setback Line (BSBL).
-Structures shall be set back at least 10 feet from the designated or modified wetland buffer.
-This BSBL shall not be modified except through provisions for reasonable use. - D. Minor Improvements.
-Minor improvements may be located within the sensitive area buffers of Section VII.B.
-These minor improvements shall be located within the outer one-half of the sensitive area buffer, except where approved stream crossings are made.
-The Planning Official shall approve a proposal to construct a minor improvement within an environmentally sensitive area buffer if: - 1.
-It will not adversely affect water quality; - 2.
-It will not destroy or damage a significant wildlife habitat area; - 3.
-It will not adversely affect drainage or storm water detention capabilities; - 4.
-It will not lead to unstable earth conditions or create erosion hazards; and - 5.
-It will not be materially detrimental to any other property in the area of the subject property or to the City as a whole, including the loss of significant open space or scenic vistas.
+- 4. Water Quality Facilities Water quality facilities, as determined by the Planning Official, may be located within the wetland buffers of Section 90.45.1.
+The Planning Official shall approve a proposal to install a water quality facility within the outer one-half of a wetland buffer if: - a.
+It will not adversely affect water quality; - b.
+It will not adversely affect fish, wildlife, or their habitat; - c.
+It will not adversely affect drainage or storm water detention capabilities; - d.
+It will not lead to unstable earth conditions or create erosion hazards or contribute to scouring actions; - e.
+It will not be materially detrimental to any other property in the area of the subject property or to the City as a whole, including the loss of significant open space or scenic vistas; - f.
+The existing buffer is already degraded as determined by a Qualified Professional: - g.
+Its installation would be followed immediately by enhancement of an area equal in size and immediately adjacent to the affected portion of the buffer; and - h.
+Once installed, it would not require any further disturbance or intrusion into the buffer.